-6.1 (4) that the parent or parents named on the fetal death record and the party responsible 6.2 for reporting the fetal death may correct or amend the record to protect the integrity and 6.3 accuracy of vital records.
-6.4 Subd.
-3. Preparation Responsibilities of the state registrar. (a) Within five days after 6.5 delivery of a stillbirth, the parent or parents of the stillbirth may prepare and file the record 6.6 with the state registrar if the parent or parents of the stillbirth, after being advised as provided 6.7 in subdivision 2, request to have a record of birth resulting in stillbirth prepared.
-6.8 (b) If the parent or parents of the stillbirth do not choose to provide a full name for the 6.9 stillbirth, the parent or parents may choose to file only a last name.
-6.10 (c) Either parent of the stillbirth or, if neither parent is available, another person with 6.11 knowledge of the facts of the stillbirth shall attest to the accuracy of the personal data entered 6.12 on the record in time to permit the filing of the record within five days after delivery.
-6.13 The state registrar shall: 6.14 (1) prescribe the process to: 6.15 (i) register a fetal death; 6.16 (ii) request the certificate of birth resulting in stillbirth; and 6.17 (iii) request the informational copy of a fetal death record; 6.18 (2) prescribe a standardized format for the certificate of birth resulting in stillbirth, which 6.19 shall integrate security features and be as similar as possible to a birth certificate; 6.20 (3) issue a certificate of birth resulting in stillbirth or a statement of no vital record found 6.21 to the parent or parents named on the fetal death record upon the parent's proper completion 6.22 of an attestation provided by the commissioner and payment of the required fee; 6.23 (4) correct or amend the fetal death record upon a request from the parent who gave 6.24 birth, parents, or the person who registered the fetal death or filed the report; and 6.25 (5) refuse to amend or correct the fetal death record when an applicant does not submit 6.26 the minimum documentation required to amend the record or when the state registrar has 6.27 cause to question the validity or completeness of the applicant's statements or any 6.28 documentary evidence and the deficiencies are not corrected.
-The state registrar shall advise 6.29 the applicant of the reason for this action and shall further advise the applicant of the right 6.30 of appeal to a court with competent jurisdiction over the Department of Health.
-6.31 Subd.
+5.1 The state registrar shall: 5.2 (1) prescribe the process to: 5.3 (i) register a fetal death; 5.4 (ii) request the certificate of birth resulting in stillbirth; and 5.5 (iii) request the informational copy of a fetal death record; 5.6 (2) prescribe a standardized format for the certificate of birth resulting in stillbirth, which 5.7 shall integrate security features and be as similar as possible to a birth certificate; 5.8 (3) issue a certificate of birth resulting in stillbirth or a statement of no vital record found 5.9 to the parent or parents named on the fetal death record upon the parent's proper completion 5.10 of an attestation provided by the commissioner and payment of the required fee; 5.11 (4) correct or amend the fetal death record upon a request from the parent who gave 5.12 birth, parents, or the person who registered the fetal death or filed the report; and 5.13 (5) refuse to amend or correct the fetal death record when an applicant does not submi- 5.14 the minimum documentation required to amend the record or when the state registrar has 5.15 cause to question the validity or completeness of the applicant's statements or any 5.16 documentary evidence and the deficiencies are not corrected.
+The state registrar shall advise 5.17 the applicant of the reason for this action and shall further advise the applicant of the right 5.18 of appeal to a court with competent jurisdiction over the Department of Health.
+5.19 Subd.
 4. Retroactive application Delayed registration.
-Notwithstanding subdivisions 6.32 1 to 3, If a birth that fetal death occurred in this state at any time resulted in a stillbirth for which a fetal death report was required under section 144.222, subdivision 1, but a record of birth resulting in stillbirth was not prepared under subdivision 3, a parent of the stillbirth may submit to the state registrar, on or after August 1, 2005, a written request for preparation of a record of birth resulting in stillbirth and evidence of the facts of the stillbirth in the form and manner specified by the state registrar.
-The state registrar shall prepare and file the record of birth resulting in stillbirth within 30 days after receiving satisfactory evidence of the facts of the stillbirth. fetal death was not registered and a record was not established, a person responsible for registering the fetal death, the medical examiner or coroner with jurisdiction, or a parent may submit to the state registrar a written request to register the fetal death and submit the evidence to support the request.
+Notwithstanding subdivisions 5.20 1 to 3, If a birth that fetal death occurred in this state at any time resulted in a stillbirth for 5.21 which a fetal death report was required under section 144.222, subdivision 1, but a record 5.22 of birth resulting in stillbirth was not prepared under subdivision 3, a parent of the stillbirth 5.23 may submit to the state registrar, on or after August 1, 2005, a written request for preparation 5.24 of a record of birth resulting in stillbirth and evidence of the facts of the stillbirth in the 5.25 form and manner specified by the state registrar.
+The state registrar shall prepare and file 5.26 the record of birth resulting in stillbirth within 30 days after receiving satisfactory evidence 5.27 of the facts of the stillbirth. fetal death was not registered and a record was not established 5.28 a person responsible for registering the fetal death, the medical examiner or coroner with 5.29 jurisdiction, or a parent may submit to the state registrar a written request to register the 5.30 fetal death and submit the evidence to support the request.

 Subd.
 5. Responsibilities of state registrar.
-The state registrar shall: (1) prescribe the form of and information to be included on a record of birth resulting in stillbirth, which shall be as similar as possible to the form of and information included on a record of birth; (2) prescribe the form of and information to be provided by the parent of a stillbirth requesting a record of birth resulting in stillbirth under subdivisions 3 and 4 and make this form available on the Department of Health's website; (3) issue a certified copy of a record of birth resulting in stillbirth to a parent of the stillbirth that is the subject of the record if: (i) a record of birth resulting in stillbirth has been prepared and filed under subdivision 3 or 4; and (ii) the parent requesting a certified copy of the record submits the request in writing; and (1) greate and implement a process for entering prenaring and handling stillhigh greated (4) create and implement a process for entering, preparing, and handling stillbirth records identical or as close as possible to the processes for birth and fetal death records when feasible, but no later than the date on which the next reprogramming of the Department of Health's database for vital records is completed.
+The state registrar shall: